The Beighton Scoring System measures joint hypermobility on a 9-point scale. The joints assessed are:

 Test both sides: While standing, with knees locked (bent backwards as far as possible), does the lower part of either leg extend more than 10 degrees forward?
 If yes, add one point for each side.

-Can you bend forward and place the palms of your hands flat on the floor in front of your feet without bending your knees?
+Bend forward, can you place the palms of your hands flat on the floor in front of your feet without bending your knees?
 If yes, add one point.

 PLEASE NOTE: When reading about this in professional textbooks the formal language used is as follows: